-An Intermunicipal Development Plan (IDP) is a high-level policy plan created by two or more municipalities.
-The Municipal Government Act (MGA) requires that municipalities with a shared border complete an IDP.
+An Intermunicipal Development Plan (IDP) is a high-level policy plan created by neighbouring municipalities.
+The Government of Alberta mandates that municipalities with a shared border complete an IDP.

-An IDP is a high-level policy document designed to foster cooperation and integrated development near the municipal boundaries so that unnecessary costs and negative impacts for either municipality are avoided.
+An IDP is designed to foster cooperation and integrated development near the municipal boundaries so that unnecessary costs and negative impacts for the municipalities are avoided.
 The principles and objectives established in the IDP guide the growth of future development by identifying general locations for major land uses and servicing.
 In addition to guiding future growth, if there is a disagreement between municipalities on development, IDPs provide a framework for dispute resolution.

 The existing IDP consists of lands within both the Town of Drayton Valley and Brazeau County along the municipal boundary.
-The map shows the IDP area, and part of this process will be to refine the specific IDP boundaries.
+The attached map shows the IDP area, and part of this project will be to refine the specific IDP boundaries as needed.